Kombucha – A Manual For Kombucha Brewing And Preparation

 - Versus refined white sugar, therefore, natural molasses is fully rich in valuable vital substances such as Potassium, calcium, magnesium, iron and many other essential nutrients including important trace elements such as phosphorus, copper and chromium.

 - We do not recommend using honey for the production of Kombucha.
-Unfortunately, Kombucha cannot process honey easily and, furthermore, honey does kill bacteria and hinders the growth of your SCOBY.
-Stevia is also not suitable although it is a sweetener - it does not deliver any nutrients essential for the growth of your Kombucha.
+Unfortunately, Kombucha cannot process honey easily and, furthermore, honey does kill bacteria and hinders the growth of your scoby.
+Stevia is also not suitable although it is a sweetener - it does not deliver any nutrients essential for the growth of your Kombucha mushroom.

 3. Let the tea cool down to room temperature and prepare a clean fermentation container.